arith-lang/proto-impl/docs/getting-started/tutorial.md

 You guessed it&mdash;the REPL again echoes the input straight back to you.

+The REPL processes these values as **expressions**, which are complete, self-contained bits of code that are evaluated by the interpreter.
+That means the interpreter processes them so they produce, or **return** a value.
+Returning simply means the value produced by the expression is given to the interpreter for it to use in the program in some way.

 The simplest expressions are simply values, which the interpreter will evaluate to the values themselves.
 You can do the same thing with numbers: try typing `21` into the REPL.
-Again, it should echo the number right back to you, just like it did with text.
+Again, it should echo the number right back to you, just like it did with strings of text.

 Now type `#t`.
 What does it print back to you?
 I'll talk more about this value later in the tutorial.